frederic-perez/AmE-dictionary/data/idioms.md

 __career cushioning__ Career cushioning is an informal term for the practice of lining up future job opportunities while still employed at one’s current job.
 It doesn’t imply reducing the amount of effort devoted to one’s current job, as _quiet quitting_ does.
 __carp about (someone or something)__ To complain about someone or something, especially in a way that others find annoying. _If you hate your job so much, quit carping about it and look for a new one!_
 __carp at (one)__ To complain to one about someone or something, especially in a way that one finds annoying. _If you hate your job so much, quit carping at me about it and look for a new one!_
-__carrot and stick__ :two: (carrots and sticks) Reward and punishment.
+__carrot and stick__ :three: (carrots and sticks, carrot or stick) Reward and punishment.
 __carry (someone) off their feet__ To completely overwhelm someone with enthusiasm, ardor, or passion. _The strength of the senator’s oration carried the entire crowd off their feet._
 __carry a torch for__
 __carry the ball__ :two: To be in charge.
 __carry the day__ To win, to be successful.
 __carve out__ :three::hammer:
 __case closed__ :two::hammer:
-__case in point__ :five: A specific example of what one is talking about. _Now, as a case in point, let’s look at nineteenth-century England._ _Fireworks can be dangerous.
+__case in point__ :six: A specific example of what one is talking about.
+An example that demonstrates a point being made as truthful or correct. _Now, as a case in point, let’s look at nineteenth-century England._ _Fireworks can be dangerous.
 For a case in point, look at what happened to Bob Smith last Fourth of July._
 __case of the dropsy__ A fictitious “condition” characterized by continually dropping things from one’s hands.
 It is a play on the term “dropsy,” which was formerly used to denote the condition now known as edema (or oedema). _I’ve broken four or five plates since I started work.
 I guess I’ve got a bad case of the dropsy today._
 __case the joint__ :three::hammer: (casing the joint)
 __cash cow__ A product or business that always makes a lot of profit.